BaroqueViola/Chess-Opening-Report/Instructions/Tasks.md

 Return the centipawn evaluation

 ## Task 6: compare(move)
 Define a function compare(move) which compares the evaluation of the move played in the position to the top move in the position.
-If the difference in expected_score >= sensitivity (let sensitivity = 0.05 for now), return the best move.
+If the difference in expected_score >= sensitivity (let sensitivity = 0.05 for now), return the best move and the before/after evaluations.
 Else, return the current move.